 You’ve got enough experience to get the job.

 The crux here is to put your CV education section first, then show it like a series of jobs or “projects.”

 Just pick the ones that show the skills the job ad wants.

 Job posting wants skills in 1) leadership, 2) marketing, 3) SEO, 4) podcasting, 5) social media, 6) email marketing.

 You can prove yourself without the dreaded “5 years of experience.”

-You could just as easily have had a section called “Student Leader, American Marketing Association” or “Captain, Varsity Swim Team.”
+You could just as easily have had a section called “Student Leader, Digital Marketing Institute” or “Captain, Varsity Swim Team.”

 It all comes down to what you think are your most eye-catching accomplishments.
 And what skills the job posting values most.